Jasper, Alberta: Transportation

 Jasper railway station is served by Via Rail with two passenger services.
 The Canadian and the Jasper–Prince Rupert train both operate three times per week.
+The train station is also served by Rocky Mountaineer.

 Jasper Airport is located 7.2 NM north of Jasper.

+The Municipality of Jasper operates a public transit service; Jasper Transit with three local routes and one regional route to Parks West Mall in Hinton, Alberta.

 The Old Fort Point Bridge, which branches east off of Highway 93A just south of Jasper, allows vehicles to cross the Athabasca River.

 Education

 The Grande Yellowhead Public School Division No. 77 operates two schools in Jasper: Jasper Elementary School (K–6 English & French Immersion) and Jasper Junior Senior High School (7–12 English & French Immersion), while Greater North Central Francophone Education Region No. 2 operates a francophone school called École Desrochers for kindergarten through grade 12.